GRC-SummerSchool/learn-python/Day2/Dictionaries.md

 list where the index may be a string rather than a number, e.g., `grocery_dict["bread"]` rather than `my_list[2]`.

-Note, a key can be an integer, but it still acts as a look-up key.
-That is while both lists and dictionaries can be indexed with positive integers, only lists are ordered.
+> Note: A key can be an integer, but it still acts as a look-up key.
+That is while both lists and dictionaries can be
+> indexed with positive integers, only lists are ordered.
 Test the code below to see the output.

 ```python
 a = {}  # Another way to declare a dictionary: a = dict()